stephaneVercouillieBMID/slate/source/index.html.md

 For example our E2E JWKSet is here https://e2emerchant.itsme.be/oidc/jwkSet.
 We need the Service Provider to expose some similar content – on a very public https endpoint (nothing is confidential in there).

-To contact the token endpoint, the following information must be present :
+wGCTo contact the token endpoint, the following information must be present :
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyMDg3MzM0NiwyMDI5MjgzNjg2LDE4Mz
+eyJoaXN0b3J5IjpbMTkyOTM1MTkyNywyMDI5MjgzNjg2LDE4Mz
 QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
 -->